tiptapinc/tiptaplab/README.md

 # Tiptaplab

-The tiptaplab gem provides easy and painless access to the TipTapLab API.
+The tiptaplab gem provides easy and painless access to the TipTap Lab API.

 ## Installation